Skip to main content

 Every adapter supports stream: true and emits SSE in that format’s event vocabulary - response.output_text.delta for Responses, chunk for Chat Completions, agent.* for Managed Agents - rather than Karta’s native event names.
 Pick the adapter that matches your client and its streaming expectations.

 These adapters are a compatibility surface, not a re-implementation of the providers’ full APIs.
-They cover the conversational turn — input, streamed output, usage.
-Provider-specific features beyond that aren’t guaranteed.
+They cover the conversational turn - input, streamed output, usage.
+Provider-specific features beyond that are not guaranteed.